vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 # Requirements

 At [LESCOT](https://lescot.univ-gustave-eiffel.fr/), we've been authoring a very wide range of scenarios for decades, and we've gathered a lot of feedback from it over the years.
-When we started working on our Unreal Engine platform, we used that to create a small set of requirements regarding scenario authoring, ensuring that what we create fits our needs as best as possible.
+When we started working on our Unreal Engine platform, we used that to create a small set of requirements regarding scenario authoring, ensuring that what we were creating would fit our needs as best as possible.

 ## Scripting design